 Prep Work Before Starting

-Background: I have an older laptop currently running Windows 10.
+Background: I have an older laptop (a Dell Latitude E6410) currently running Windows 10.
 The laptop came with Windows 7 several years ago.
 This is an important bit to note, because laptops that came with Windows 8 that you upgraded to Windows 10 have a different booting system.

 To verify exactly your laptop’s booting system, you want to look in your Windows’ System Information (open start menu, type “System Information”): look for the

 Legacy, which makes sense since my laptop used to run Windows 7 and I upgraded to 10 a while ago.
 If your laptop came with Windows 8 when you bought it, it likely has

 UEFI BIOS mode.
 The screenshot above comes from this guide for installing Ubuntu for dual booting with Windows 10, which is also a useful guide, but I’ll be writing about installing CentOS 7.1 below.

 Ubuntu is currently the most popular Linux flavor for home desktop/laptop uses.
 However, I personally opted for CentOS, simply because I’m more familiar with it, having used it as a server OS for years in development.

 There are many Linux branches/flavors.
 The names you’ve most likely heard of, a lot of times, are probably RedHat, Fedora, CentOS, Ubuntu, and Debian.
 For a really comprehensive look, this infographic of Linux branches is excellent.